capsule-rs/capsule/CONTRIBUTING.md

 ### Asking for General Help

-If you have reviewed existing documentation and still have questions or are having problems, you can join our [Discord](https://discord.gg/sVN47RU) channel to ask for help.
+If you have reviewed existing documentation and still have questions or are having problems, you can join our [Discord](https://discord.gg/sVN47RU) to ask for help.
 When applicable, we would appretiate it if you can contribute back a documentation PR that helps others avoid the problems that you encountered.

 ### Submitting a Bug Report